Real Writing Year 2 - Unit 23

 Pupils will: learn that the letter ‘c’ can make the /s/ sound if placed before an e, i or y.
 They will read and spell words where the letter ‘c’ is making a /c/ or /s/ sound and write simple sentences dictated by an adult.

-Pupils will: learn how to use co-ordinating and subordinating conjunctions to extend their sentences and explore how subordinating conjunctions are particularly useful when explaining.
+Pupils will: learn how to use co-ordinating (FANBOYS) and subordinating conjunctions to extend their sentences and explore how subordinating conjunctions are particularly useful when explaining.

 3. Punctuation: to use commas to separate items within a list